 The Holocaust is one of the most notorious acts of genocide in modern history.
 The many atrocities committed by Nazi Germany before and during World War II destroyed millions of lives and permanently altered the face of Europe.

 The Holocaust began in 1933 when Adolf Hitler came to power in Germany and ended in 1945 when the Nazis were defeated by the Allied powers.

-It refers to the Nazi persecution and planned slaughter of the Jewish people and others considered inferior to "true" Germans.
-In addition to Jews, the Nazis targeted Gypsies, homosexuals, Jehovah's Witnesses, and the disabled for persecution.
+It refers to the Nazi persecution and planned slaughter of the Jewish people, Gypsies, homosexuals, Jehovah's Witnesses, and the disabled.

 The Nazis sometimes used the term "Final Solution" to refer to their plan to exterminate the Jewish people.